Exploring the Edible Cannabis World with Margaret Thomas

 If it’s infused, it should be labeled.
 Margaret recommends:

-Using painter’s tape and Sharpie to mark containers
+Using painter’s tape and a Sharpie to mark containers.

 Growing, Gifting & Canadian Cannabis Culture

-Margaret grows her own cannabis at home in Canada, giving her full control over what goes into her infusions.
-Though Canada has legalized cannabis federally, she notes:
+Margaret grows her own cannabis at home in Canada.
+This gives her full control over what goes into her infusions.
+Although Canada has legalized cannabis federally, she notes some limitations:

-Edibles are still capped at 10 mg per package (too low for many)
+Edibles are still capped at 10 mg per package, which is too low for many.

-But federal legality allows for freedoms U.S. consumers still lack — like flying with flower or growing plants at home
+However, federal legality allows for freedoms U.S. consumers still lack, such as flying with flower or growing plants at home.

 Building a Cannabis Community That Lasts